wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 *   Discount is visible in WooCommerce order e-mails and invoices as well.
 *   Showing the applied discount when hovering over the item price in the cart.
 *   Possibility of easily changing the CSS of the price before and after discount.
-*   Bulk discount can or cannot be applied if a coupon code is used, depending on configuration. **Updated in 2.1.5**
+*   Bulk discount can or cannot be applied if a coupon code is used, depending on configuration.
-*   HTML markup is allowed in information about the bulk discount offer in Product Description. **New in 2.1**
+*   HTML markup is allowed in information about the bulk discount offer in Product Description.
-*   Bulk Discount can be disabled more easily in the Product Options page. **New in 2.1**
+*   Bulk Discount can be disabled more easily in the Product Options page.
 *   Compatibility with WooCommerce 2.1. **New in 2.2**

 WooCommerce Bulk Discount has been localised to these languages:

 *   English
+*   German (translated by Andy Soiron) **New in 2.2.1**
 *   Swedish (translated by Mr3K)
 *   Portuguese (translated by João)
+*   Polish (translated by Michał) **New in 2.2.1**
 *   Czech

-**Check out these premium WooCommerce extensions:**
+**If you like WooCommerce Bulk Discount, please also check out these plugins:**

 *   <a href="http://codecanyon.net/item/woocommerce-free-gift/6144902?ref=renp">WooCommerce Free Gift</a>
 *   <a href="http://codecanyon.net/item/woocommerce-gift-coupons/6207561?ref=renp">WooCommerce Gift Coupons</a>
+*   <a href="http://codecanyon.net/item/woocommerce-better-stock-overview/8376601?ref=renp">WooCommerce Better Stock Overview</a>
 *   <a href="http://codecanyon.net/item/woocommerce-add-custom-quantity-to-cart/6360685?ref=renp">WooCommerce Add Custom Quantity to Cart</a>
 *   <a href="http://codecanyon.net/item/woocommerce-minute-discounts-on-crosssells/6337331?ref=renp">WooCommerce Minute Discounts on Cross-sells</a>
-*   <a href="http://codecanyon.net/item/woocommerce-better-stock-overview/8376601?ref=renp">WooCommerce Better Stock Overview</a>

 == Installation ==